Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Blue
 			// 4th number = Alpha
 			"Rock Color"				"255,255,255,255"
+			//"Rock Color"				"all_tank_rocks" // Alternative (See "Colors" section)

 			// This is the model of the Mutant Tank's rocks, which includes the rocks attached to it and the ones that it throws/spawns.
 			// Note: This setting can be overridden for specific players.